fbpx

 VA Aid & Attendance for Survivors

-A surviving spouse who qualifies for Dependency and Indemnity Compensation (DIC) or Survivors Pension may receive additional monthly compensation through Aid & Attendence (A&) benefits.
+A surviving spouse who qualifies for Dependency and Indemnity Compensation (DIC) or Survivors Pension may receive additional monthly compensation as financial assistance through Aid & Attendance (A&A) benefits.
 If the surviving spouse requires the assistance of another person to perform at least two activities of daily living, such as bathing, dressing, using the bathroom, eating or managing medications and finances, they may be eligible for A&A.

-Surviving dependents can qualify for CHAMPVA if the Veteran:
+Surviving dependents of a veteran who passed away can qualify for CHAMPVA if the veteran either:

-To file a claim for CHAMPVA, dependents must submit the following:
+To file a claim for CHAMPVA, surviving family members must submit the following:

 • Copy of Medicare card (if applicable)